dagargo/elektroid/README.md

 Elektroid is a GNU/Linux transfer application for Elektron devices.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.
 Elektroid has been reported to work with Model:Samples, Digitakt and Analog Rytm mk1 and mk2.

+To use Elektroid, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.

 ## Installation

 As with other autotools project, you need to run the following commands.
 If you just want to compile `elektroid-cli`, pass `CLI_ONLY=yes` to `/configure`.